Noël Carroll

-Noel Carroll (born December 25, 1947, in Far Rockaway, New York City) is an American philosopher and a leading figure in the contemporary philosophy of art.
+Noel Carroll (born December 25, 1947, in Far Rockaway, New York City) is an American philosopher and a leading figure in the contemporary philosophy of art, Aesthetics, Philosophy of film, or Cinema studies.
 In 2016 in Leiter Reports: A Philosophy Blog, he was ranked sixth in a list of the Best Anglophone Philosophers of Art post-1945.

 He also works in the philosophies of particular artforms, including literature, painting, theater, dance and, most notably, cinema and television where he is a prominent proponent of cognitive theories of the moving image.
 In addition, he has contributed to the theory of media, the philosophy of history, and the philosophy of the emotions.
 Carroll has worked as a journalist, and has written five documentaries.
 Since 2007, he has held the position of distinguished professor in the philosophy program at the CUNY Graduate Center.

 Education

 Carroll graduated from Hofstra University in 1969 with a Bachelor of Arts, majoring in philosophy.
-He gained three Master of Arts degrees in Philosophy, Cinema Studies, and Philosophy from the University of Pittsburgh, New York University, and the University of Illinois Chicago, respectively.
+He gained three Master of Arts degrees in philosophy, Cinema Studies, and Philosophy from the University of Pittsburgh, New York University, and the University of Illinois Chicago, respectively.
 During his tenure at New York University, he completed his PhD with the dissertation "An In-Depth Analysis of Buster Keaton's The General".

 He completed another PhD from the University of Illinois Chicago in 1983.